Isolated North Korea says its rockets can hit U.S. mainland

 North Korea is believed to be developing a long-range missile with a range of 6,700 km (4,160) miles) or more aimed at hitting the United States, but two recent rocket tests both failed.

-Its neighbors fear the North is using rocket launches to perfect technology to build a missile capable of delivering a nuclear warhead to the United States.
+Its neighbours fear the North is using rocket launches to perfect technology to build a missile capable of delivering a nuclear warhead to the United States.

 North Korea’s National Defence Commission said in a statement that the North was prepared to counter any U.S. military threats, its KCNA news agency said.